-Focused learning time is based on reading, writing, phonics and maths where new skills and knowledge is taught by the qualified teachers.
+Focused learning time is based on Phonics, Mathematics and English where new skills and knowledge is taught by the qualified teachers.
 Children are then given planned independent learning time to demonstrate new skills and knowledge within the enabling environments where we encourage the children to transfer their skills into their play.
-Children's play and initiated learning is documented through Tapestry and in books.